marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 if unexpected SentencePiece normalization rules are used.
 You should still report only official sacreBLEU scores for publications.

-We are training of four GPUs defined with `--devices 0 1 2 3`.
+We are training using four GPUs defined with `--devices 0 1 2 3`.
 Change this to the required number of GPUs.

 ```
 # create the model directory